magepages/mpdocs/docs/better-product-reviews/index.md

 - Remind Review on Customer Dashboard:
   - Select `Yes` to display Remind Review block in `My Account> My Product Reviews` of customers
   - With Remind Review block, customers can see the products they have purchased but have not yet leave review for it
-  - Only products in the completed order are displayed at Remind Review Block
+  - Only products in the completed orders are displayed at Remind Review Block
 - Enable Review Summary:
   - Select `Yes` to display the Review Summary at the Review tab of the Product Detail Page
   - Review Summary includes: review number, average number of stars, recommend percentage, rating star chart
 - Report Review status:
   - Filter statistics by selected options
   - Admins need to go to `Report> By Customers / By Products` to check thr status.
 On these 2 pages only show the number of option reviews selected
-  - There are 3 admin options that can be selected:
+  - There are 3 review statuses that can be selected:
-    - Approved: Display the approved review number of Customer / Product
+    - Approved: Display the approved review number by Customer/Product
-    - Pending: Displays the pending review number of Customer / Product
+    - Pending: Displays the pending review number by Customer/Product
-    - Both: Displays the number of approve review and pending of Customer / Product
+    - Both: Displays the number of approve reviews and pending reviews by Customer/Product

 1.2.
 Write Review Configuration